It’s party time!

 Get on it.

-The second most favorite part of my annual blogiversary post (okay, maybe the favorite part…) is my giveaway.
+Okay, you made it this far… The second most favorite part of my annual blogiversary post (okay, maybe the favorite part…) is my giveaway.
 Over the past few years, I’ve given away some sweet stuff!

 - 2014 – Year 1: a valise stuffed with travel goodies and gear